 Afterwards, they were brought back by a car to a door at the Serbian border.
 Their photos and names were taken, but they didn’t check their camp IDs or take their fingerprints.

 The group of three was deported to Serbia around 4.30 pm and the officers took videos of the process.

 They opened the door at the border and pushed them back to Serbia.
 As the Hungarian officers didn’t contact the Serbian authorities, the three kids had to walk back for approximately three hours until they reached the abandoned house again.

 The 13-year-old had several small wounds on hands and face and a hematoma on his face.
 His body was still aching from the kicking.

-The 14-year-old person had wounds in his face and body pain.
+The 14-year-old had also wounds on his face and his body was in pain.

-The 15-year-old had body pain and hematoma and suffering from a cold due to the pouring of the cold water.
+The 15-year-old also had a hematoma and his body was aching.
+He was further suffering from a cold due to the cold water having been poured over him.